 Pathway #6: Interactivity – Interactivity everywhere is on the rise.
 This is why websites such as Facebook, YouTube, and Twitter are so popular: they allow us to interact.
 The more you interact with something, the more engaged you become.

 Today, social-media has rocked the foundation of the news industry.
 Interactivity is transforming politics and the nature and spread of democracy.
-Its also transforming marketing and advertising.
+It’s also transforming marketing and advertising.
 In the past, mass advertising was a passive experience: all you could do with TV commercials, magazine ads, and billboards was look at them.
-Now you can see a location activated ad using augmented reality on your smart phone and you can click on it -- and that makes it a whole new ball game.
-Pathway #7: Globalization - With the explosion of outsourcing and collaboration software that enables us to easily spread even the simplest procedures around the planet, we have quickly grown familiar with the concept of globalization.
-But we are only beginning to grasp its true implications.
+Now you can see a location activated ad using augmented reality on your smart phone and you can click on it — and that makes it a whole new ball game.